Riksi/annotaited/_posts/2021-02-19-transformer-translation.md

 ## Inference

 So our model has trained for a bit.
 The loss has dropped and the accuracy has risen but what do the translations actually look like.
 To answer that question we need to write one more function.
-Add a `predict_step` function to `Trainer` that takes a single input sequence and returns the predicted sequence along with attention maps.
-Remember to stop predicting for a sequence when an `<end>` token has been predicted.
+Write `predict_sequence` that takes a single input sequence and returns the predicted sequence along with attention maps.

 Hints:
+- To start the prediction input a `start_symbol` i.e. `inp_tkn.word_index["<start>"]`
+- At each step you should select the token which has the highest softmax prediction, append that to the existing translation and pass that in as the input to decoder.
+- Remember to stop predicting for a sequence when an `<end>` token has been predicted.
 - Remember that we defined `encode` and `decode` methods for the model.
 Use these instead of `call` to avoid having to predict the encoder output repeatedly.
 - However the decoder must be re-run for every step.
-- To start the prediction input a `start_symbol` i.e. `inp_tkn.word_index["<start>"]`

 <div markdown="0" class="collapse-predict_sequence">
 <div markdown="1">